wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V7.4 : 23-Aug-2024 by Dave Bernazzani (wavemotion)
+  * Overhaul and refactor of cart/device handling to gain a 3-4% speed boost across the board.
+  * Improved memory handling to use a bit less of the precious DS resources.
+  * Fixed multi-load Starpath Supercharger (AR) carts so they work again (broken for almost a year!)
+  * Cleanup as time permitted

 V7.4 : 19-Aug-2024 by Dave Bernazzani (wavemotion)
   * Adding save/restore state handling for all games.
 Use the new down-arrow icon in the lower left.